wazuh/wazuh-documentation/source/deployment-options/splunk/splunk-rbac.rst

       :align: left
       :width: 100%

 #.
-Complete the empty fields with the requested information where:
+Complete the empty fields with the requested information:

-   Role mapping name: Assign a name to the role mapping.
+   - Role mapping name: Assign a name to the role mapping.

-   Roles: The roles to be mapped to a user.
+   - Roles: The roles to be mapped to a user.

-   Internal users: The internal users to map a role.
+   - Internal users: The internal users to map a role to.

    .. thumbnail:: /images/splunk-app/34.png